hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_classic_barabasi/cumulative-degree_distribution_month_000.svg'>
 </center>

 We can see that this produces a fairly linear plot with a negative slope.
-Agents with few followers are many and agents with many followers would be few.
+Agents with few followers are many and agents with many followers are few.

 Plotting these data points with a line of best fit up to a **log(Cumulative Degree)** of 2.5, we can see that this simulation matches a ['scale-free' network](https://en.wikipedia.org/wiki/Scale-free_network), since the line of best fit  has a slope between -2 to -3.